KentStateWeb/rwd/_posts/2015-12-08-week15-preview.md

 category: blog
 ---

-Tonight is our last class before your final websites and pattern libraries are due!
+Tonight is our last class before your final prototypes and pattern libraries are due!

 We decided last week that we'll be modifying the due date for the final assignments to **Dec.
 15**.
 During the <a href="http://rwdkent.com/class/assignments/timeline-presentation/">review sessions</a> next week, you'll show the class the process of how you arrived at your final prototypes and get critiques from the class.